Gaeira's Anvil...BLOG

 Håndværksspor på yngre jernalders anløbspladser (12-page, PDF)

-by Jens Ulriksen
+Jens Ulriksen

 - from in 'Metalhåndværk og håndværkspladser frayngre germansk jernalder, vikingetid og tidligmiddelalder' GoogleTranslate: Metal crafts and craft pitches frayngre Germanic Iron Age, Viking and early medieval